-Thus, a physical monad, or Kantian 'element,' is inert, acts only by central forces (of repulsion and attraction), its mass is concentrated at a point, and its volume is really just an acceleration field.
+Thus, a physical monad, or Kantian "element," is inert, and acts only by central forces (of repulsion and attraction).
+Its mass is concentrated at a point, and its volume is really just an acceleration field.

 As to the deformable continuum, it had long been Leibniz's official theory of matter (at least in public, in his later years).
 Wolff too takes bodies to be continuous, which he supports by a variety of considerations.
 One is a direct argument.
-A body is an "aggregate of elements," and material aggregates "are extended," and extended matter is continuous (1737: 169ff).
-Unfortunately, little is clear about the structure of "elements," the constituents of Wolffian bodies.
-Each is endowed with two (purely qualitative, but not mentalistic) forces, "active" and "passive."
-Elements interact, but that mechanism is mysterious.
-Wolff infers that they must be partless and indivisible, for they are the simples that ground material composites (146).
-As they can not be mass points, we might be tempted to assimilate them with volume elements dV, the element of integration in continuum mechanics.
+A body is an "aggregate of elements," and material aggregates "are extended," and extension is continuous.12 Unfortunately, little is clear about the structure of "elements," the constituents of Wolffian bodies.
+Each is endowed with two forces, "active" and "passive" whereby elements interact, but that mechanism is mysterious.
+Wolff infers that they must be partless and indivisible, for they are the simples that ground material composites.14 As they cannot be mass points, we might be tempted to assimilate them with volume elements dV, the element of integration in continuum mechanics.
 However, this is all conjectural; Wolff writes well before Cauchy clarified the physical continuum, so his account perforce is fuzzy.
-Eventually, he claims that elements stand in the relation 'outside each other,' extra se invicem, and thereby can make up continuous bodies by "aggregation," an operation left unexplained.
+Eventually, he claims that elements stand in the relation "outside each other [extra se invicem]," and thereby can make up continuous bodies by "aggregation," an operation left unexplained.
 This vexed problem soon spawned a family of post-Leibnizian monadologies, which then created its own opposition.